-Negotiation is an art and requires certain skills to be effective, productive and respectful.
+Negotiation is an art and requires certain skills to be effective, productive, and respectful.
 It is most often that couples begin to negotiate their differences based on their emotional responses to the situation and each other, it is then that the negotiation becomes a conflict.
-It is, however, the intensity, frequency and length of the conflict that indicates whether the relationship is healthy or not.
+It is, however, the intensity, frequency, and length of the conflict that indicates whether the relationship is healthy or not.
 It is equally unhealthy to never have a conflict.
-This may be an indication of repressed feelings, negative experience of conflicts in the family, low self-esteem or dependency issues.
+This may be an indication of repressed feelings, the negative experiences of conflicts in the family, low self-esteem, or dependency issues.

 Cognitive behavioural therapy will help you to develop a strong set of skills needed for successful negotiation, these include goal-setting, problem-solving, addressing stressors in your life, mindfulness, emotional regulation including anger management, addressing your information processing patterns and possible rigid beliefs that often lead to such unhealthy responses to conflict as:

 - The Inability or unwillingness to recognize the problem

 And learn to substitute those for healthier responses, such as:

 - Learning to listen and express yourself accurately

 - Learning to understand your own needs and those of your partner

 - Learning to stay with difficulties until they are resolved

 - Being compassionate and forgiving towards yourself and your partner.